seoagentur-hamburg/evolution-framework/readme.txt

-=== Evolution ===
+=== Evolution Framework ===
 Contributors: ahecht
 Requires at least: WordPress 4.5
-Version: 1.0.0
+Version: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: one-column, two-columns, right-sidebar, custom-colors, custom-header, custom-menu, editor-style, featured-images, full-width-template, microformats, post-formats, sticky-post, theme-options, threaded-comments, translation-ready

 == Description ==
-Evolution is designed to be the fast and secure framework for your next projects, based on WordPress action hooks.
-Made using mobile-first responsive web design, even when your site is viewed on a smartphone or tablet there will be no negative impact on the beautiful typography.
+The Evolution Framework is designed to be the fast and secure framework for your next projects, based on WordPress action hooks.

 For more information about evolution please go to http://andreas-hecht.com/wordpress-themes/evolution/